Choosing Between Internal vs. External TPMS Sensors

 If I go with external sensors, how much does it cost to replace the batteries every couple of years?

 You're usually looking at about $5 to $10 for a pack of replacement batteries for external TPMS sensors.
 It's a small price compared to a potential tow, which can easily run $150 or more, especially if you're out in the middle of nowhere.
-My first set of batteries lasted about 18 months, and a quick trip to the electronics store fixed me right up.
+A set of batteries often lasts about 18 months, and a quick trip to the electronics store sorts it out.
 It's a minor inconvenience for a significant safety net.

 Do I need any special tools to install external TPMS sensors, or can I just screw them on like a bottle cap?

 You can absolutely just screw them on like a bottle cap.
 That's the beauty of external TPMS.
 No special tools required.
 You might want a small wrench to tighten them down securely, but most of the time, finger-tight is good enough.
-I've done it in my driveway while wearing flip-flops.
+It's the kind of job you can do in the driveway in flip-flops.
 Just make sure your valve stems are clean before you start.

 What if I install external TPMS sensors and they get stolen?
 Can I get another set easily?